 BIOL 1406 - Biology for Science Majors I (Lecture + Lab).
 4 credit hours.
 Fundamental principles of living organisms will be studied, including physical and chemical properties of life, organization, function, evolutionary adaptation, and classification.
 Concepts of cytology, reproduction, genetics, and scientific reasoning are included.
 The laboratory portion of the course will reinforce the fundamental principles of living organisms, including physical and chemical properties of life, organization, function, evolutionary adaptation, and classification.
 Study and examination of the concepts of cytology, reproduction, genetics, and scientific reasoning are included.
 This course is designed for science or related majors.
 48 lecture and 48 lab hours.
+Recommended Pre- or Co-requisite: MATH 1314 or higher-level mathematics course.
 Lab fee.

 BIOL 1407 - Biology for Science Majors II (Lecture + Lab).
 4 credit hours.
 The diversity and classification of life will be studied, including animals, plants, protists, fungi, and prokaryotes.
 Special emphasis will be given to anatomy, physiology, ecology, and evolution of plants and animals.
 The laboratory portion of the course will reinforce study of the diversity and classification of life, including animals, plants, protists, fungi, and prokaryotes.
 Special emphasis will be given to anatomy, physiology, ecology, and evolution of plants and animals.
 Recommended prerequisite: BIOL 1406.
+Recommended Pre- or Co-requisite: MATH 1314 or higher-level mathematics course.
 48 lecture and 48 lab hours.
 Lab fee.